Styyx1/Ruvaak-Readme/README.md

 Once you've done all that, click ``left CTRL + Backspace`` and IED's UI shall appear.
 Follow the instructions in the following pic to load the presets.
 ![IED instructions](https://github.com/chri3i/Ruvaak-Readme/blob/main/.github/RuvaakIEDinstructionsNew.png)

-- After you have loaded **all 3 presets** you're good to go.
+- After you have loaded **both** you're good to go.
 Note that there will most likely still be clipping but adjust positions as you like it.

 ## Updating the modlist